 Defining your buyer personas isn’t an easy task.
 It requires both time and effort.
 Personas should always be based on research, statistics, and experiences, as well as some rough estimations.
 To refine your buyer personas, it’s a good idea to complete your research by interviewing some of your current customers.

-As with all marketing strategy, it’s important to remember that the work doesn’t stop once your personas are in place.
+As with all marketing strategies, it’s important to remember that the work doesn’t stop once your personas are in place.
 Just like your business grows and evolves – so should your buyer personas.
 Consequently, you need to make sure your buyer personas are updated and maintained over time.

 Buyer personas can look different, there is no correct answer on how they should be presented.
 But below we have listed a simple example of how it could be outlined.